dotnet/csharpstandard/standard/structs.md

 - An async method.
 - An iterator.

-> *Note*: A `ref struct` shall not declare `async` methods nor use a `yield return` or `yield break` statement because the implicit `this` parameter cannot be used in those contexts. *end note*
+> *Note*: A `ref struct` shall not declare `async` instance methods nor use a `yield return` or `yield break` statement within an instance method, because the implicit `this` parameter cannot be used in those contexts. *end note*

 - There is no conversion from a `ref struct` type to the type `object` or the type `System.ValueType`.
-- A `ref struct` type shall not be declared to implement any interface
+- A `ref struct` type shall not be declared to implement any interface.
 - An instance method declared in `object` or in `System.ValueType` but not overridden in a `ref struct` type shall not be called with a receiver of that `ref struct` type.
-- An instance method of a `ref struct` type shall not be captured by method conversion to a delegate type.
+- An instance method of a `ref struct` type shall not be captured by method group conversion to a delegate type.
 - A ref struct shall not be captured by a lambda expression or a local function.

 These constraints ensure that no variable of `ref struct` type refers to stack memory or variables that are no longer valid.